NVIDIA/spark-rapids/docs/FAQ.md

 Spark job by using the `--jars` or `--packages` option followed by the file path or maven path to RAPIDS jar since that is the preferred way to run RAPIDS accelerator.

+NOTE: You could use `--extraClassPath` followed by the path to Avro and the RAPIDS Plugin jar but one important thing to keep in mind is that never mix the `--jars` and `--extraClassPath`

 ### What is the default RMM pool allocator?

 Starting from 22.06, the default value for `spark.rapids.memory.gpu.pool` is changed to `ASYNC` from